cmedinilla/react-resume/README.md

 ## React-Resume

-Simple aplication to create a materialize resume modifying a JSON file
+Simple aplication to create a materialized resume based on a JSON file

+JSON File -> src/resume.json